Sage-Bionetworks/recover/src/lambda_function/README.md

 You may need the following for local testing.
 * [Python 3 installed](https://www.python.org/downloads/)

+You will also need to configure your AWS credentials, if you have not already done so.

 ## Creating a local build

 Use the SAM CLI to build and test your lambda locally.